JaredTweed/AudioToTextTranscriber/README.md

 ## Future things to add/fix

+### Postponed until after flatpak release

 * allow draging files into desired order. (issue postponed until after flatpak is published on flathub).
 * have the smallest model installed by default
+* Move tabs to where the title is currently.
+The title does not need to be in the app.
+Or alternatively, make it so that the tabs have the same margins in the window as the rows beneath. or something else we will brainstorm...

+### Intended to complete before flatpak release

 * Starting Transcribing should hide add audio files button or use it as 'Transcription' progress info 1/4
 * Reload button after transcription finishes should clear up the list.
+And the transcribe button should be disabled after transcription.
+* Change the "transcriber" tab to have a logo that better represents conversion.
+* Show an estimate somewhere for the time until completion.